-As the federal government has ramped up its investigations, the various state attorneys general offices have also become much more aggressive, routinely issuing Civil Investigative Demands requiring extensive discovery of potential wrongdoing.
+As the federal government has refocused many of its investigation priorities, the various state attorneys general offices have also become much more aggressive, routinely issuing Civil Investigative Demands requiring extensive discovery of potential wrongdoing.
 I recently defended a Fortune 75 company, located in Minnesota, against alleged bid rigging and false claims allegations.
 The risk assessment of potential damages to this multinational company could have run well into the billions of dollars had a prosecution and debarment occurred.
 The case was successfully resolved with no admission of liability.

 What do you see on the horizon?